 The experience of light is integral to each installation.
 Just as glass is transformed by photography, imagery is transformed by light.
-A translucent image has a visceral effect.
-Weil considers issues of context, scale and location as well as the vision of each client.
-The studio creates imagery specifically for each project.
+A large translucent image has a visceral effect.
+We transform spaces with the illumination of Weil’s artwork.

 Weil has a BA from Harvard College and spent a year at The Whitney Museum Independent Study program.
 She is on the board of Creative Time, an arts foundation that offers millions of people rare encounters with art in the public realm.